tkb-github/attested-conjectures/zetzel.md

 ### 1. Biographical Dictionaries of Classicists.

+*Immediate answers can often be found online by consulting [The Database of Classical Scholars](https://dbcs.rutgers.edu/).
+Entries, which are limited to North American and European scholars no longer living, vary from basic facts of biography and bibliography to extended appreciations.
+They are generally fuller and more reliable than entries in Wikipedia, The site also provides access to the APA Oral History Project, which has posted video interviews with prominent contemporary scholars.

-These are of very variable value.
+Print dictionaries are of very variable value.
 For early scholars, start with the very brief but invaluable Pökel.
 National biographical dictionaries, where available, are generally more informed about intellectual background and context than biographical dictionaries of classicists alone.

 W. Briggs, ed.,  *Biographical Dictionary of North American Classicists*  (1994)